 A rip is a very strong and narrow current that pulls out to the sea.
 It’s nearly impossible to fight against a strong rip – it can pull you away from the beach at the speed of one to two metres per second!
 Rips are different from undertows, as they are visible and closer to the surface.
-Rips are more common on windy days, but just because it’s nice and sunny doesn’t mean that rips can’t form!

-This video will help you learn how to identify a rip.
+This video will help you learn how to identify a rip

-The key signs to look for are:
+The key signs to look for are

 Professor Rob Brander (aka ‘Dr Rip’) is on a quest to educate people about rip currents and how to spot them.
-In 2009 Rob started a ‘Rip of the Month’ feature where he posts pictures, or videos, of rip currents and talks about them.
-With over 150 pictures and counting, it’s the largest collection of rip current images in the world!

 Science-of-the-surf